Agarista agricola: Description and behaviour

 Caterpillars grow up to 7 cm.
 Early instar caterpillars are green and brown, with sparse hairs that are spiky in shape.
 As they grow, they come to feature orange feet and head, are banded predominantly black and white with two orange bands (respectively on the final abdominal segment and on the mesothorax) and the sparse hairs become club-shaped with white tips.
 Before pupation, the white bands turn orange.
 Caterpillars pupate on branches, in cocoons covered by chewed pieces of bark.

 Adult moths are diurnal and have black wings with yellow, red, white and blue markings.
 The species is sexually dimorph, with males smaller than females and having a smaller white patch at the base of the forewings.
 Wingspan approximately 5 cm for males and 7 cm for females.

 Food plants

-Caterpillars of Agarista agricola feed on vines of multiple Vitaceae species: Cissus opaca, Cayratia clematidea, Vitis vinifera.
+Caterpillars of Agarista agricola feed on vines of multiple Vitaceae species: Cissus opaca, Causonis clematidea, Vitis vinifera.